Opendigitalradio/ODR-AudioEnc/README.md

 LICENCE
 =======

 It's complicated.
-The FDK-AAC-DABplus project contains
+The ODR-AudioEncoder project contains

- - The Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library for Android, which is under its own licence.
-See NOTICE.
-This is built into a shared library.
- - The code for dabplus-enc in src/ licensed under the Apache Licence v2.0.
+ - The code for odr-audioencoder in src/ licensed under the Apache Licence v2.0.
 See http://www.apache.org/licenses/LICENSE-2.0
  - libtoolame-dab, derived from TooLAME, licensed under LGPL v2.1 or later.
 See libtoolame-dab/LGPL.txt.
 This is built into a shared library.

-The dabplus-enc binary is linked agains the libtoolame-dab and fdk-aac-dabplus shared libraries.
+The odr-audioencoder binary is linked agains the libtoolame-dab and fdk-aac shared libraries.

 In addition to the audio encoder, there is also mot-encoder, containing code